calendrier d'événements

 Interventions in this area target any individual behaviour or regular activity of a person that affects his or her health.
 They encourage the adoption or continuity of healthy lifestyles, especially in relation to stress management, nutrition, physical activity, and sleep.

-The Healthy Enterprise standard, an initiative of The Healthy Enterprises Group and developed by the Bureau de normalisation du Québec, was revised and published in February 2020.
+The Healthy Enterprise standard, an initiative of The Healthy Enterprises Group and developed by the Bureau de normalisation du Québec, was reaffirmed in May 2024.

 • Download standard